JPatel87/locks-of-lush/README.md

 ### User story testing

-Tests were performed to determine whether the user story acceptance criteria were met in the site development.
+Tests were performed to determine whether the user story acceptance criteria were met by the site development.

 #### User Story A1 - Attractive site